Hospice Billing

 A valid election statement must meet the criteria listed in CMS IOM Publication 100-02, Medicare Benefit Policy Manual, Chapter 9 Coverage of Hospice Services Under Hospital Insurance, Section 20.2.1 which provides the content of the election statement and a valid certification of terminal illness.

 Note: CMS has determined it would be acceptable for the election statement to contain language that states, “in the event I become eligible for Medicare, I or a representative (as applicable) acknowledge and understands that certain Medicare services are waived by the election.”
-Upon notification of the beneficiaries retroactive entitlement the provider should obtain a new election form that satisfies all the requirements set forth by CMS for a valid election.
+Upon notification of the beneficiary's retroactive entitlement the provider should obtain a new election form that satisfies all the requirements set forth by CMS for a valid election.

 [Return to Top]